kaungyeehein/mm-ocr/README.md

     sudo apt install language-pack-my

 ### 2.5 Combine Image and Box into `*.lstmf`

+Combine multiple image and box files to lstmf files.

 ```shell
 cd path/to/dataset
 for file in *.tif; do